Cart 0 items: $0.00

 On the east of the Island, Antechamber Bay is truly spectacular and you can follow up a beach walk with a sheltered picnic by the nearby Chapman River.

-At this time of year, Echidnas begin breeding, if you see an Echidna train it’s a very lucky day indeed so keep an eye out on roadside verges and wherever you are hiking.
-And baby joeys have begun venturing from their mother’s pouch to feed all over the Island, but often visible at Pelican Lagoon.
+At this time of year, Echidnas begin breeding.
+If you see an Echidna train, it’s a very lucky day indeed, so keep an eye out on roadside verges and wherever you are hiking.
+Baby joeys have begun venturing from their mother’s pouch to feed all over the Island, but they are often visible at Duck Lagoon.

-Kangaroo Islanders often say the best meal you can have is fish, freshly caught yourself, cooked and shared with friends (with a fantastic local wine of course).
+Kangaroo Islanders often say the best meal you can have is fish, freshly caught yourself, cooked and shared with friends (with a local wine, of course).

 The weather may be a little wilder, but the fishing can be at its best during winter, especially in the calm that follows a storm, when the fish often bite the hardest.
 Whether you are fishing from a beach, a jetty or a boat, bringing home your bag limit of our famous King George Whiting is a satisfying way to spend a day.
 They are at their plump best in winter and extra active as they breed.